 Boiled Mussels (70 THB)

-We watched as the seafood, glass noodles, seasoning and soy sauce was tossed into a pan and then sizzled above the hot blue flames until all the tasty juices were absorbed.
+We watched as the seafood, glass noodles, seasoning and soy sauce were tossed into a pan and then sizzled above the hot blue flames until all the tasty juices were absorbed.
 When the dishes arrived at our table, they looked almost too beautiful to eat.
 Before we began, we mixed all the ingredients in the pot together, making one fragrant broth of deliciously-marinated prawns, crab and noodles.

 The four jumbo prawns and roe crab were perfectly flavoured with the hot marinade, prepared with just the right mix of black pepper and soy sauce.
 We made sure that every scoop we took was drenched in this mouth-watering broth.
-The Roe Crab costs about 140 THB more, and gives the crab some nice extra flavour.
+The Roe Crab costs about 140 THB more and gives the crab some nice extra flavour.
 While the boiled mussels and cockles were average, they made good side dishes to enjoy with our large pots of Goong Ob Woon Sen and Puu Ob Woon Sen.

 Somsak Pu Ob draws customers from all over Bangkok, so you might have to wait before you can get a seat but don’t worry, as the queues go down quickly.
 If you prefer, walk a bit further to dine in one of their two air-conditioned restaurants.
-One is located a two-minute walk on Lat Ya Road and the other one about 10 minutes away near Krung Thonburi BTS Station.
+One is located a two-minute walk on Lat Ya Road and the other one is about 10 minutes away near Krung Thonburi BTS Station.

 Prices range from between 290 THB and 450 THB, so Somsak Pu Ob doesn’t offer your typical street food prices but we can promise you that this won’t be a typical street food experience either!
-The Ob Woon Sen with Prawns or Crab is prepared with select ingredients that sets it head and shoulders above other vendors.
+The Ob Woon Sen with Prawns or Crab is prepared with select ingredients that set it head and shoulders above other vendors.

 Bonus tip: if you feel like dessert, visit nearby Tup-Tim-Grob Desserts, which serves sweet Thai treats, the shop closes at 20.30.